bentonow/bento-n8n-sdk/README.md

 **Example Use Cases:**

-- Summarize broadcast performance for stakeholders
+- Summarize the results of a generated report for stakeholders
-- Track automation effectiveness over specific windows
+- Refresh dashboards that rely on Bento’s report API
-- Monitor revenue generated from email activity
+- Monitor revenue and engagement contained in saved Bento reports

 ### List Broadcasts